imhotep-nb/units/README.md

 for currency conversions, but I still have to do some work on handling dynamic factors for these (exchange rates).

 ##todo
- * more tests
- * more units, the data.go only has a small set of units for testing
+ * a few more units, the data.go only has a small set of units for testing
- * currently no support for prefixes (k for kilo, M for mega etc.) consider adding
+ * change support for prefixes(k for kilo, M for mega etc.) by parsing unit
  * exchange rate handling
- * more control over formatting and decimal places; add 'contexts' e.g. height vs length
- * conversion of unit.M(x, "s") to existing time.Duration
  * add degrees/minutes/seconds parsing
  * add degrees C and F and special conversions for these (formulas are not captured by simple factor)
- * godoc documentation
- * make Measurement sortable
  * parsing/printing of unitless
+ * parsing of combined units such as "5ft 10in"
+ * resource: make safe for concurrent access by goroutines?